 Employees expect an organization’s values and purpose should resonate with what they believe in.
 Dedicated pages on your intranet can provide employees with all the information they need on company values and purposes, with articles, discussion topics, and other related content.
 You can make these easy to find by creating a dynamic widget on your homepage screen that directs to your values and purposes content, as well as suggesting or pushing relevant content to your people using personalization functionalities.

 Important updates to company values and purpose, or activities relating to either, can be shared with your people through timely broadcasts.
-An intranet that supports multichannel messaging will help ensure these reach every employee through their own preferred channel, whether that’s SMS, push notifications on your intranet mobile app, digital signage, or email.
+Beyond functioning as an internal communications email platform, an intranet that supports multichannel messaging will help ensure these reach every employee through their own preferred channel, whether that’s SMS, push notifications on your intranet mobile app, digital signage, or email.

 People are motivated by good relationships with their co-workers